VinitKumar0510-sudo/backyardbuds/SETUP.md

 ## 🎉 That's it!

-You should now see the beautiful Backyard Buds application running!
+You should now see the beautiful Backyard Bud application running!

 ## Troubleshooting